 4 OUT OF 5 FAMILIES

-eligible for LIHEAP aid did not receive it in 2018.
+that are eligible for LIHEAP aid did not receive it last year.